smd877/Switch-Fightstick/README.md

 ### Loop Tournament Module

-  This is a module for automatically circling tournaments.
+  This is a module for automatically winning tournaments.
   Please compile with "loop-tournament" to use this module.

   ```sh